Constructive Dismissal & Settlement Agreements

-This article explains constructive dismissal and sets out the many pitfalls which tend to thwart employees who want to make a claim for constructive dismissal.
-You might want to get a rough idea of the value of your case by filling in the Settlement Agreement Calculator
+Constructive dismissal is a tricky subject but it is situation that is ripe for you, the employee, to negotiate a decent settlement agreement.
+This article sets out some of the many pitfalls which tend to thwart employees who want to negotiate a fair exit package deal.
+You might want to get a rough idea of the value of your case by filling in the Settlement Agreement Calculator.
+If you’d like to request a free consultation just click here.

 Top 3 TIPS